Epithelial polarity: Basal versus lateral

 Since basal and lateral membranes share the same determinants, another mechanism must make the difference between the two domains.
 Cell shape and contacts provide the likely mechanism.
 Lateral membranes are the site of contact between epithelial cells, whereas basal membranes connect epithelial cells to the basement membrane, an extracellular matrix layer that lies along the basal surface of the epithelium.
 Certain molecules, such as Integrins, localise specifically to the basal membrane and form connections with the extracellular matrix.

 Epithelial cell shape

 Epithelial cells come in a variety of shapes that relate to their function in development or physiology.
 How epithelial cells adopt particular shapes is poorly understood, but it must involve spatial control of the actin cytoskeleton, which is central to cell shape in all plant cells.

+Apical snouts, also called apical blebs, are small protrusions of cytoplasm towards the lumen.
+They are found normally in apocrine cells, and can also appear in apocrine metaplasia and columnar cell changes in the breast.

 Epithelial cadherin

 All epithelial cells express the transmembrane adhesion molecule E-cadherin, a cadherin which localises most prominently to the junction between the apical and lateral membranes.
 The extra-cellular domains of E-cadherin molecules from neighbouring cells bind to one another via a homotypic interaction.
 The intra-cellular domains of E-cadherin molecules bind to the actin cytoskeleton via the adaptor proteins alpha-catenin and beta-catenin.
 Thus, E-cadherin forms adherens junctions that connect the actin cytoskeletons of neighbouring cells.
 Adherens junctions are the primary force-bearing junctions between epithelial cells and are fundamentally important for maintaining epithelial cell shape and for dynamic changes in shape during tissue development.
 How E-cadherin localizes to the boundary between apical and lateral membranes is not known, but polarized membranes are essential for maintaining E-cadherin at adherens junctions.